DELINQUENT TAX SALE BIDDER INFORMATION COUNTY OF CHARLESTON

 We sell boats and motors, business equipment, rental residential furnishings and other types of personal property.
 We do not currently sell vehicles.

-An online listing is available beginning Friday, November 3, 2017 of real and mobile home properties to be sold and will be updated weekly.
-The tax sale ad will also appear in the Charleston Post & Courier on three preceding Wednesdays of November 22, November 29 and December 6 of 2017.
-Mobile homes will be advertised in the last two listed ad dates prior to the tax sale.
+An online listing is available beginning Friday, October 7, 2022 of real and mobile home properties to be sold and will be updated weekly.
+The tax sale ad will also appear in the Post & Courier on the three preceding Wednesdays.
 If you sign up as a bidder for the tax sale, a tax sale listing will be given to you the day of the tax sale.
 Personal property tax sales are advertised periodically throughout the year in a newspaper of general circulation for two times prior to the personal property tax sale and also published online on our web site.

 Pursuant to S.C.
 Code Section (12-49-20), if taxes are not paid on or before the last day of the calendar Year (December 31st), then a first lien attaches to the property.
 The Delinquent Tax Collector must take possession of the delinquent property, and then may sell such property in order to satisfy the outstanding delinquent liability after a series of notices as described in S.C.
 Title 12 of the S.C.
 Code of Laws starting in Section (12-51-40) in the "Alternate Procedure for Collection of Property Taxes".